 You will find the memorial by the lower parking lot close to the steps leading up to the upper level.

-Sigríðarstígur trail was also built in the memory of Sigríður.
+Sigríðarstígur trail was also built in memory of Sigríður.
 By her trail are many information signs on both Sigríður and Gullfoss.
-Earlier on the little building where the toilets are now located was called Sigríðarstofa, with an exhibition and information signs on Sigríður and her contribution to Gullfoss.
+Earlier on the little building by the upper parking lot was called Sigríðarstofa, with an exhibition and information signs on Sigríður and her contribution to Gullfoss.

-Sigríðarstofa was state-run but was closed down, unfortunately.
-With increased traffic to Gullfoss, it has now be changed to much-needed toilets.
+Sigríðarstofa was state-run but was closed down, unfortunately, as it was a great tribute to Sigríður.
 Sigríður died in 1957 and is buried in the cemetery in Haukadalur valley.

 The Lady in Gullfoss